 Our Curriculum Statement

+We strive to ensure that our curriculum promotes the Christian distinctiveness of our Church of England school.
 We will deliver our curriculum with creativity and purpose to engage all the children and ensure they make good progress whilst enjoying their time at school.

 It is important to our school to foster key behaviours in our pupils to support them to become successful learners and establish desirable qualities that will stand them in good stead for the next phases of their education and for later life.
 To this end we invented our Learning Aliens: Creative Vlip, Independent Vlip, Sharing Vlip, Resilient Vlip and Curious Vlip.